arturoherrero/twitterise/README.md

 ## Statics

-You can track the number of followers with [Twitter Ads][4], under the Analytics section.
+You can track the number of followers with [Twitter Analytics][4], under the Followers section.

 ![Twitter Analytics][5]